-For the year under review, on a total return basis, your Company's net asset value (NAV) rose by 3.3% in sterling terms, compared to the Topix benchmark which declined by 2.5%.
-The share price rose by 6.8% as the discount to NAV per share reduced from 13.6% to 10.9%.
+For the year under review, on a total return basis, your Company's net asset value (NAV) fell by 10.2% compared to the Topix benchmark, which declined by 1.8%.
+The share price fell by 9.1% as the discount to NAV per share marginally tightened from 14.6% to 13.6%.

-These results reflect the Company's exposure to Japanese stocks with good management teams and strong business franchises.
-Many of them are characterised by sustainable cashflows, strong balance sheets and good access to liquidity.
-Since the change to a Japan-only mandate in 2013, the Company's results have exceeded the index.
-The Board believes that the Company will remain resilient during the global COVID-19 pandemic and, over time, deliver excess returns.
+These results reflect the Company's weighting to Japanese stocks with exposure to international trade, particularly with China.
+Over the longer term, since the change to a Japan-only mandate, the Company has delivered results in line with the index.
+The Board believes that the Company will reverse its recent underperformance as the external environment develops, and over time deliver excess returns.